vamseeachanta/teamresumes/cv/gp_resume.md

 - Led a team of 2 designers to help build standard re-usable libraries and automate offshore wind turbine design workflows.
 Tools used are Solidworks, Autocad, FreeCAD and Blender
 - Consulting engineer assisting with commercial, tender and supply chain activities for offshore wind turbine design, manufacture, installation, operation and monitoring.
 - Evaluate suppliers and contractors for offshore wind developments in US.

+**Digital Twin Development For Subsea Assets**

+- Implemented physics based analysis workflows for a riser service/manufacturing company to build FEA (Finite element analysis) digital twin models by utilizing asset class data for following assets:
+- Simple catenary risers (Umbilicals, Flexibles, Rigid Risers)
+  - FE analysis for inplace and installation analysis of power cables
+  - Working knowledge of API 17E & 17B codes
+- Lazy wave catenary risers (Umbilicals, Flexibles)
+  - FE analysis for rigid and flexible risers and flowlines using Orcaflex
+- Drilling risers
+  - API RP 16Q code calculations
+  - FE analysis using Orcaflex for weather envelopes for installation and operations
+- Analysis scopes for all key components: Global analysis, local component analysis, Fitness for service per API 579:2016, Fatigue service life using S-N and crack growth approaches per BS 7910:2013.
+- The work is utilized by manufacturing company to perform ASCII data-driven, python-driven FEA (OrcaFlex) analysis for quick turn around of global and local analysis.

 **Drilling Rig Mud Motor Refurbishment**